The Window of Orpheus: Historical characters

 Leader of the Socialist Revolutionary Party.
-Enemy of Marquis Yusupov.
+Enemy of Prince Yusupov.
 He wins Yusupov and grasps the power, but is defeated by the Bolsheviks.
 The model is historical Alexander Kerensky.

 Structure of story

 The Window of Orpheus has a bit complicated structure.
 The story consists of the four Parts.
 But from the contents of each part, it can be said that there are three independent stories.
 These stories are apparently assigned to each Part.